-Silas: A proper Christian burial---There are lot of the times to again tying it all back to these religious purposes, [inaudible 03:25] throughout history body mods.
+Silas: A proper Christian burial---there are lot of the times to again tying it all back to these religious purposes, [inaudible 03:25] throughout history of body mods.

-It says that Jacob buried the earrings for by his loved ones in the beautiful city of [inaudible 03:42] but their piercings are also mentioned earlier in Genesis 24
+It says that Jacob buried the earrings for by his loved ones in the beautiful city of Shechem but their piercings are also mentioned earlier in Genesis 24.

-Endy: Cool.
+Endy: Cool!
 I like how the servant was like busy Tinder.
-Like swipe right or send my butler out, and find me a boo.
+It's like swipe right or send my butler out, and find me a boo.

 Silas: I have this gold nose ring, give it to the hottest girl you see.

 Silas: If she's into it then we know she's cool.